Labinština

 Labinština (Labinšćina / Labinština, L'Albonese / Agro Albonese) is the geographical and historical name of the eastern part of Istria county in Croatia.
 It covers an area of approximately 220 km2 that is 25 km long and 13 km wide.
-Geographical borders in the west are the Raša river, and the bay of the same name, in the south and east the sea, and in the north Plomin Bay, the southern part of the Učka massif and Kvarner Bay, and, until the beginning of the 20th century, Lake Čepić (Čepić basin).
+Geographical borders in the west are the Raša river, and a bay of the same name, in the south and east, the sea, and in the north, Plomin Bay, the southern part of the Učka massif and Kvarner Bay, and, until the beginning of the 20th century, Lake Čepić (Čepić basin).
 The center is Labin after which it is named.
 Labin was the head township of the Labinština or Agro Albonese under the Roman Empire, during the Venice Republic between 1365 and 1797, the Austrian rule between 1814-1918 and many other occupations by foreign armies.